webpack/webpack.js.org/content/api/node.md

 });
 ```

-T> The output file system you provide needs to be compatible with Node’s own [`fs`](https://nodejs.org/api/fs.html) module interface.
+T> The output file system you provide needs to be compatible with Node’s own [`fs`](https://nodejs.org/api/fs.html) module interface, which requires the `mkdirp` and `join` helper methods.